 A member of the Denison community since 2002, Bill’s primary focus is in research and data analysis.
 Prior to his 15 years in higher education advancement, Bill worked for 10 years in student services.
 He holds a B.A. in accounting from Capital University.

 Janice earned a B.S. in animal science from Ohio State University.
-As a records analyst in Advancement Services, she is responsible for processing gifts to the University.
+As a Gift Accounting Specialist in Advancement Operations, she is responsible for processing gifts to the University.
 She has been a member of the Denison community since 1999.

 Foundation and Corporate Relations